 To determine whether the proposed action would have a significant impact on the human, natural, or historic environments, the project, its anticipated direct and indirect effects, and the short-term, long-term, and cumulative impacts have been evaluated.
-Based on the analysis and resources evaluated, a Finding of No Significant Impact is anticipated.
+Based on the analysis and resources evaluated, a Finding of No Significant Impact has been determined.